 A native of Kern County, Jean’s homegrown enthusiasm for her district propelled her to actively work to improve her community, as an educator, public servant, and community volunteer.
 Throughout her career, Jean has served on various boards and community organizations including the Kern County Network for Children, Kern County Adult Literacy Board, Kern County Museum Authority, Mayor’s Youth Development Coalition, Boys and Girls Club Board, and the Fiscal Crisis and Management Assistance Team.

 Jean arrived at the Capitol steps with over 30 years of experience as both an educator in the Central Valley and as Superintendent of the largest K-8 school district in the State of California.
-During that time, Jean oversaw the formation of a strategic plan which resulted in increased student achievement levels that exceeded the state average.
+During that time, Jean was responsible for the district’s $100 million budget, which had to be balanced yearly.
+Her vast scope of experience includes the oversight of 42 cafeterias serving 30,000 students breakfast and lunch.
+Additionally, Jean managed and ensured regulatory compliance of a transportation fleet larger than most regional cities.
+She also oversaw the formation of a strategic plan, which resulted in increased student achievement levels that exceeded the state average.
 Such a demonstrated commitment to success led the American Association of School Administrators to recognize her as Superintendent of the Year for the state of California.

 A deep commitment to education and the values of persistence and hard work have long defined Jean’s life.
-Learning these values early in life, Jean’s family started and owned a property management company, and she and her husband Russell continue that work today.
+Learning these values early in life working in the family business, Jean’s parents started and owned a property management investment partnership.
+Jean and her husband Russell continue that work today.
 Russell also grew up working hard on his family’s farm.

 Fuller attended Bakersfield College, California State University – Fresno, and California State University – LA, before completing her PhD at the University of California, Santa Barbara.
 Her impressive resume is only bolstered by supplemental coursework and seminars at the University of Southern California, Harvard University, and Exeter College at Oxford University.